 Charts and search

-At $40/year, Splitwise Pro is a reasonable value if you use its core features regularly—ongoing expense tracking with roommates, multi-currency trip accounting, or detailed expense analytics.
+At $4.99 a month, Splitwise Pro is a reasonable value if you use its core features regularly—ongoing expense tracking with roommates, multi-currency trip accounting, or detailed expense analytics.
+There’s also a discounted annual plan, though the exact yearly price varies by region and promotion—Apple’s App Store has listed annual tiers from roughly $29.99 to $39.99.
 The question is whether that’s actually what you need.

 The task-technology fit problem

 In 1995, researchers Dale Goodhue and Ronald Thompson published a landmark study on task-technology fit—the idea that technology performs best when its capabilities match the requirements of the task at hand.
-Their research, published in MIS Quarterly, found that mismatched tools don’t just underperform; they actively frustrate users and reduce task completion.
+Their research, published in MIS Quarterly, found that for technology to improve individual performance, it has to be used and be a good fit for the tasks it supports.

 This framework explains why the Splitwise-at-dinner moment feels so frustrating.
 Splitwise is designed for ongoing expense ledgers—tracking who paid for groceries last Tuesday, who covered the electric bill, who owes whom after a week-long vacation.
 Its architecture assumes you’ll add expenses over days and weeks, settling up periodically.